Schorle21/UPISAS/README.md

   - In the UPISAS directory run: ./run.sh
   - If run.sh does not work be sure to run sudo chmod +x run.sh
   - Then run ./run.sh

+FOR MACBOOK ONLY:
+  - On mac the command to run the UPISAS is: sh run.sh
 ```